Monst3rSec/linkedin-profile-scraper/README.md

+# Due to endpoint issues, the Linkedin Profile Scraper Tool is currently unavailable.
+Please give me some time to investigate an alternate method of achieving the goal.

-# Linkedin Profile scraper TOOL
+## Linkedin Profile scraper TOOL

 Linkedin profile finder python script has added in the i-will-tell-you osint framework.